Blogs

 wave

-Beyond the acting categories, the BAFTAs also recognized excellence in other areas of television production.
-"Baby Reindeer" won additional awards for directing and writing, highlighting its overall strength.
-Other notable wins included "To Catch a Copper" (Best Factual Series), "Ukraine: Enemy in the Woods" (Best Single Documentary), and "Strictly Come Dancing" (Best Memorable Moment).
+"Baby Reindeer" cleaned up, also winning for directing and writing—talk about a well-deserved sweep!
+Other standouts included "To Catch a Copper" (Best Factual Series), "Ukraine: Enemy in the Woods" (Best Single Documentary—a truly poignant win, more on that in a minute), and "Strictly Come Dancing" snagging Best Memorable Moment.

 FAQ